paulkwalton/OS-deployment/README.md

 Cisco-IOS

+This script is built using Cisco IOS hardening guidelines from Cisco.
+This is simply copy/pasted into the switch on firs build, which will remove issues commonly detected in Nipper.

 Kali-Linux

 This is a Kali post deployment script to compliment the Kali Linux Official VMware image.
 It will install useful applications, create password lists, harden the image and enable SSH/RDP remote access.